agmcleod/website/_drafts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

+We have a few things going on here, as well as a compiler error.

+`use diesel::RunQueryDsl;`, ot a type we're using directly, but we need to pull in this trait.
+If you leave it out, you'll see a compiler error for a trait that is missing, on the call to insert.
+In those cases the compiler will tell you which trait is needed, so you can simply add the use statement.
+I really love this about the compiler, as I forget traits all the time.

+The other one I want to call out is `#[actix_rt::test]`.
+If you've written tests for Rust code before, you have probably annotated them with `#[test]`.
+The reason we use this one here is that the `actix_rt::test` allows us to make them async.
+If you read the [crate documentation](https://docs.rs/actix-rt/2.2.0/actix_rt/), you'll see that it is a "Tokio-based single-threaded async runtime for the Actix ecosystem".
+The test attribute macro marks the async function to be run in an Actix system.

 Okay, hmm.
 So when doing this we can't omit fields like ID and record timestamps, as the struct requires them.
 The values function accepts a number of ways to pass data, but I do like using a typed struct.
 So let's create a new one in our db crate.
 Open up `db/src/models/question.rs`

 ```rust